Eric Geboers

-Eric Geboers (5 August 1962 – 6 May 2018) was a Belgian professional motocross racer and racing driver.
+Eric Henri Gerarda Geboers (5 August 1962 – 6 May 2018) was a Belgian professional motocross racer and racing driver.
 He competed in the Motocross World Championships from 1980 to 1990 riding for the Suzuki and Honda factory racing teams.
 A five-time world champion, Geboers is notable for being the first motocross competitor to win each of the three world championship classes (125cc, 250cc, and 500cc).
 His 39 career Grand Prix victories ranks him fifth overall among motocross world championship competitors.

-In 1988, he was named the recipient of the Belgian National Sports Merit Award.
+In 1988, Geboers was named the recipient of the Belgian National Sports Merit Award.
 In 2011, Geboers was named an FIM Legend for his motorcycling achievements.
 Geboers died in a drowning accident in 2018.

 Biography

+Early racing career

 Geboers was born in Neerpelt, Belgium on August 5, 1962.
 His father was an amateur motocross racer who owned a petrol station that also sold automobiles, mopeds and scooters.
 He was the youngest of five brothers with Sylvain Geboers being the oldest, 16 years his senior.
 Sylvain Geboers had ridden for the ČZ and Suzuki factory racing teams and finished in the top three of the 250cc motocross world championships for five consecutive years between 1968 and 1972.

 All five brothers followed their father's lead by becoming motorcycle racers and a supporter's club was formed out of a desire to help further their racing careers.
 For nearly 30 years, from the beginning of Sylvain's career in the early 1960s to the end of Eric's career in 1990, the supporter's club remained active by raising funds through subscription fees and by organizing tours to watch the brothers compete.